 “The meteoblue climate diagrams are based on 30 years of hourly weather model simulations and are available for every place on Earth.
 They give good indications of typical climate patterns and expected conditions (temperature, precipitation, sunshine, and wind).
 The simulated weather data have a spatial resolution of approximately 30 km and may not reproduce all local weather effects, such as thunderstorms, local winds, or tornadoes.”\(^1\)

-For the NEN 8100 standard, the user has to manually upload data in text format (*.text, *.txt) straight from the government provided NPR 6097:2006 program.
+For the NEN 8100 standard, the user has to manually upload data in text format (*.text, *.txt) straight from the government provided NPR 6097:2006 program, while for the London City Wind Microclimate Guidelines no data upload is needed as the standard already includes the wind data to be used.

 Once the data has been imported, SimScale can reduce the number of wind directions to a specified lower number (minimum 1 direction).
 This is important because more wind directions defined imply more simulation resources used, which will drive up costs when unnecessary.
 For example, some basic analysis in an early architecture design might need only 2 or 4 directions, but submitting evidence for city planning to the Council might require 16 or 36 directions.
 The smallest analysis will be 1 direction aligned to the north.